webifier/build/.github/PULL_REQUEST_TEMPLATE.md

 # Lecture Note

-## Which lecture note you are adding or modifiying?
+## Which lecture note you are adding or modifying?

 Chapter # - Title